flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 image("store/game.jpg", "(ref:storeentrycaption)", tab.name="(ref:storeentrytitle)")
 ```

-At the same time of the console's release, Sony launched its proprietary distribution channel called **Playstation Store**, allowing game studios to sell their games digitally and users to purchase new content without leaving their sofa.
+At the same time of the console's release, Sony launched its proprietary distribution channel called **PlayStation Store**, allowing game studios to sell their games digitally and users to purchase new content without leaving their sofa.
 These don't require any physical medium to work (apart from space in the hard drive) but the digital product's ownership is tied to an online account, something that became a concern for users in March 2021, when Sony announced `r cite("games-closure")` (and later retracted `r cite("games-reversal")`) the closure of this store.

-Within their digital store, Sony also took the opportunity to sell digitalised versions of PS1, PS2 and PSP games called **Playstation Classics**.
+Within their digital store, Sony also took the opportunity to sell digitalised versions of PS1, PS2 and PSP games called **PlayStation Classics**.
 These are also downloaded and installed in the same way, but use the bundled emulators to work.
 In fact, PS2 classics invoke the same unaccelerated software emulator independently whether the PS3 models contain the PS2 chipset `r cite("io-ps2emu")`!
 I guess this is the closing chapter for hardware-based emulation in the PS3.

 Behind the scenes, the PS Store is just a website only accessible through the PS Store app in XMB.
 Through its lifecycle, its user interface has been revamped a few times to reflect what I suppose was _a global demand for more fancy user interfaces_.